 “My RBT credential just expired and I don’t care at all.
 I make a lot more working for tips.” – RBT

 “RBTs are designed to be disposable, that’s the entire purpose of the position by design.
-You can’t have labour that’s designed to be cheap and quick to replace without companies treating them as if they’re cheap and quick to replace.” – RBT
+You can’t have labor that’s designed to be cheap and quick to replace without companies treating them as if they’re cheap and quick to replace.” – RBT

 Impact of RBT Turnover on BCBA Supervisor:

-“I am leaving my current company to work for a company that pays RBTs and gives them full time hours.
+“I am leaving my current company to work for a company that pays RBTs and gives them full-time hours.
 I am taking less pay and losing a clinic director position for just a BCBA position.
 I am doing this because I could not stand taking away hours from my hard-working RBTs.” – BCBA